CapstoneDesign-Spring2026-UlsanCollege/Air-Quality-Monitoring-System/Docs/TEAM_AGREEMENT.md

 Responsible for:

-- testing features developed by the team
-- ensuring the system works correctly
+- Verifying that implemented features work correctly
-- checking the quality of the code and functionality
-- verifying demos before submission
+- Testing features before weekly demos
+- Identifying bugs and creating issues for them

 ---